datamade/data-making-guidelines/make.md

 #### Running Make

-Every time you run the `make` command, you tell it which target file you want it to build (with the syntax `make&nbsp;<target>`).
+Every time you run the `make` command, you tell it which target file you want it to build (with the syntax `make <target>`).
 Extending the example above, you would run the following command to generate your table:

 ```
 make final_table